 The game even made it into the Guinness World Records for being the most profane game ever.
-However, it was beaten a year later by Mafia II.
-Overkill's Updated Re-release took the title back, so whatever.
+However, it was beaten a year later by Mafia II, though Overkill's Updated Re-release took the title back.

 The Metal Gear series usually has very little swearing, just the occasional "damn" here and there.
 However, in Metal Gear Solid 3, one of the radio conversations you can have is about a nightmare Sigint had about a giant walking turd that turns everything it shoots into shit.

 Download, a relatively obscure PC Engine shmup, has swearing in its game over messages: "I cannot fuck up for this." and "Shit, is not this a great beginning?"

 The original Max Payne had only mild to moderate swearing, the worst of which being the odd "goddammit" and one use of "bullshit".
 The sequel dropped this trend.

 The DeJap translation of Tales of Phantasia has this.
 This actually caused a bit of Mis-blamed when the game was given an official localization, like how the translators allegedly "censored" the adult humor that was never actually in the original text itself.